 Founded in 1965 as the Volunteer Bureau, CVNL has been building the capacity of volunteers and nonprofits for more than 50 years.
 We’re passionate about providing easy to access to meaningful volunteer opportunities for individuals, families, groups, and businesses.
 Today, we continue to adapt and evolve — leveraging powerful tools and technologies to make it easier for both volunteers to engage and organizations to post opportunities.

-Our capabilities and reach have grown progressively throughout our history — expanding to Napa in July 2014.
-We offer executive search and consulting services, membership benefits, volunteer management training and leadership programs.
+Our capabilities and reach have grown progressively throughout our history — expanding to Napa in July 2014 and Solano in 2016.
 Volunteer Services remains at the heart of what we do — connecting nonprofits with people who can help.

 Nonprofits depend on corporate support to provide volunteers, board members, and off-set their limited budgets.
 Studies suggest that one of the top 10 drivers of employee engagement is the company’s reputation for social responsibility.
 Learn more about how our Corporate Projects can help inspire your employees and enable your business to give back more easily.

 Volunteer leadership and management is a hallmark of CVNL — guiding people and organizations to maximize volunteerism to have greater impact in service of their missions.
 The Consulting Services team at CVNL is experienced and capable of helping build volunteer capacity with custom-designed programs.
-CVNL is a SEI-certified and trains nonprofits in both Marin and Napa to become Service Enterprise-Certified.
+CVNL is SEI-certified and trains nonprofits in Marin, Napa and Sacramento to become Service Enterprise Certified.
 Discover more about Consulting Services and SEI.

 Providing a safe environment for nonprofits, clients and volunteers is important for everyone.
 One of the ways to help insure a safer place is by running compliant background checks.
 Typical background screening processes are costly and time consuming for both the volunteer and for the organization.
 CVNL’s partnership with Verified Volunteers makes the background screening process faster and more user-friendly for nonprofits and their volunteers through a streamlined platform.
 Learn more.

 We’re a go-to for volunteering when a disaster is declared in Marin and Napa Counties.
-CVNL EVCs along with the Red Cross, Food Bank, Salvation Army, County of Marin, County of Napa, Community Emergency Response Teams (CERT) and other partners in Marin and Napa are activated.
-We all know each other and collaborate to respond to the most urgent needs.
+CVNL EVCs, along with the Red Cross, Food Bank, Salvation Army, County of Marin, County of Napa, Community Emergency Response Teams (CERT) and other partners in Marin and Napa are activated in the event of an emergency.
+We all know each other and collaborate to respond to the most urgent service and donation management needs.
 Learn more.